jevakallio/NaNoWriMo/spoilers/themes/dystopian-pessimism.md

 - For the purposes of these story, we'll focus on the subset of these people who also understand technology and view it as a useful tool when harnessed correctly -- wind/solar energy, medicine, communication tools, computers as data storage and research for the continued human communication process
 - Therefore they focus on the post-tech world and try to develop survival tools

+### Analysis of the modern world

+- Depressed people want to go work in a factory and don't have to have an emotional relationship to the work
+- In a way we are all depressed by the system

 ### Character: Aron Starr

 - Believes people should live in self-sustaining local communities that derive their livelihood from nature